teamicaal/theconservatoryrenovators/README.md

 16. Run a search & replace on the database to update all instances of the old URL, and refresh your permalinks

 17. You can run the following commands in the theme directory to prep the files for distribution
-- `yarn build` - Build theme for quick distribution (recommended for pushing to staging server)
+- `yarn build` - Build theme for distribution (for staging or production)
-- `yarn build:production` - Build theme and run optimise scripts defined in `/resources/assets/build/webpack.config.optimize.js`.
-By default this includes image optimisation for `/resources/assets`, UglifyJS, minifying CSS and PurgeCSS.
-This must be done for production servers.

 ## Template Designs
 [XD Prototype](https://xd.adobe.com/view/ea1dcfa0-7040-40f3-97fd-9483e7c47c3b-bf4e/)